igneus/biblatex-ktfuk-theol/README.markdown

 # 'ktfuk-theol' bibliography and citation style for BibLaTeX #

-This is an attempt to produce a BibLaTeX bibliography and citation style as much as possible with the internal rules for theological works of the Catholic Theological Faculty, Charles University in Prague (which happens to be alma mater of the author of this style), as described in the official guideline http://www.ktf.cuni.cz/KTF-963-version1-FormalniupravaKTF.pdf [seen 10.12.2012]
+This is an attempt to produce a BibLaTeX bibliography and citation style following as closely as possible the internal rules for theological works of the Catholic Theological Faculty, Charles University in Prague (which happens to be alma mater of the author of this style).
+See the official guideline
+http://www.ktf.cuni.cz/KTF-963-version1-FormalniupravaKTF.pdf [seen 10.12.2012]

 It is currently an incomplete work in progress, developed at the same time as